CryptoPascal31/cyKlone/client/README.md

   - Enter the mnemonic noted during deposit
   - Enter the account where the money must be sent.
   - Check that the commitment matches with the deposit one.

-  - Enter the gas paying account
+Select **Export transaction** in the menu.

-The file `tx.yaml` is generated.
-It has to be signed by the gas payer.
+  - The file `tx.yaml` is generated.
    Copy/Paste the content into Chainweaver's SigBuilder, or use the tool "kda-tool" to sign and send.

+(or)

+Select **Sign with chainweaver Desktop** -> Then **Submit transaction to network** in the menu.
+  - The transaction signature popup will appear in Chainweaver.
+  - After confirming the signature, the transaction will be submitted to the network.

+---

 ## Withdrawal with relay
+*(in this mode, the gas station act as a relayer and is paying the gas, but a small fee is taken from the final amount => thus doesn't need a signature)*

 Select **Select pool** in the menu.
   - Choose the pool where you have deposited earlier